between The Artist and The Curious Stranger

 Imagined, and thus highly subjective and unrepeatable situations arise.
 Either on an individual, or on a collective level.
 The role of the work (and my role) is to help these situations take shape in reality, to facilitate the conditions for the experience.

-In playing the rules, roles and structures of the outside world are temporarily suspended, inviting the participants of the game to step outside of their everyday reality.
+In playing the rules, roles and structures of the outside world are temporarily suspended, inviting the players to step outside of their everyday reality.

 On one hand this allows one to experience ways of being, seeing, thinking and behaving that is beyond the mundane.
 On the other hand, stepping into the artificially created world of the game also points back at the artificially created structure of one’s everyday life.
 Through playing, we can understand that our daily social and political structures are no more different than the arbitrary structure of any game.
 And through this understanding we gain the agency to change, to transform these structures.
-This understanding is what I refer to as The Critical Escape.
+This understanding is The Critical Escape.

 Elements of rituals, role-playing, and exercises in movement, imagination and attention are incorporated into the everyday reality, thus interacting with it, and transforming it.